 Brogan will sometimes come to class and help students with meeting a new dog.
 He won’t socialize with others while he's in class and that's what makes him such a good helper.

 Southpawz 4 Yawkey Way, RN, CGC, RATN, PKD-N, PKD1-FF, TKN, CA, AKC Achiever Dog

-Fenway’s main purpose in life is to serve as a bad example.
+Fenway’s main purpose in life was to serve as a bad example.
 And, as her second minion, to be the muscle to Avery’s brains.

 Fenway was brought to the shelter as a stray at six months old.
 He was completely out of control and had little hope of being adopted.
 I brought him home “just for the weekend” to see how he would do outside of a kennel setting.
-It must have been one long weekend because over eight years later he’s still with me.
+It must have been one long weekend because he stayed for nine years.

-Always the class clown, Fenway rarely makes appearances in class.
-Unless it’s to show people that no, they really don’t have the worst dog in the world, but I do.
+Always the class clown, Fenway rarely made appearances in class.
+Unless it was to show people that no, they really don’t have the worst dog in the world, but I do.
 You will hear a lot of Fenway stories in class, though, because he provides great examples of real world problems and solutions.

 Southpawz Falcon at the Portal

 Falcon didn't have a very good start in life.
 But after living his first six months in an extreme neglect situation, he's ready to put it all behind him and has agreed to join our team.

 Right now Falcon is living the good life and learning what it means to be in a home, but pretty soon he will take over for Brogan as my assistant.
 He's also learning about different dog sports and will start competing soon.